FutureShockco/crosswars.docs/game.md

 #### 2.3.1.2 Fight Prize

 Fight prize is the prize a player gets based on how much he or she has reduced the population.
-In DrugWars, each unit has a supply characteristic.
-Population of DrugWars is calculated by multiplying a unit with its supply and adding up all those together from all units of all players.
+In CrossWars, each unit has a supply characteristic.
+Population of CrossWars is calculated by multiplying a unit with its supply and adding up all those together from all units of all players.
 By participating in battles, a winning player kills units from other players, those units multiplied by their supply are the amount by which the overall population has been reduced.
 Since different units have different supplies, it is not the same to kill 100 Hobos (supply = 100*1 = 100) and 100 Ninjas (supply = 100*5 = 500) for example.
-At the end of each day, results from all the battles a player has won get added together and based on the total reduction of DrugWars population, a player gets rewarded.
-The info about current DrugWars population is below the prizes info in the right menu,
+At the end of each day, results from all the battles a player has won get added together and based on the total reduction of CrossWars population, a player gets rewarded.
+The info about current CrossWars population is below the prizes info in the right menu,

 ![](/img/help/image99.jpg)